SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 "Hey, are you there?"
 :::
 :::bad
-Bad example - You're left waiting for a response
+Bad example - Left waiting for a response
 :::

 :::greybox